gokdenizozkan/ddd/README.md

 #### f2: Represent an individual

 ~~1.
 Write "User" to be extended by all individual types.~~
-2. Write "Buyer" to represent a customer.
+~~2.
+Write "Buyer" to represent a customer.~~
 3. Write "Seller" to represent a any kind of seller.
 4. Write "SellerRoles" to represent the roles a seller can have.

 #### f3: Represent a store

 1. A store must have a "LegalEntity", thus write "LegalEntity" to represent a legal entity.
 2. Write "Store" to be extended by all store types.
 3. Write "Restaurant" to represent a restaurant.
 4. Write "ManagerCollection" to represent the managers of a store.
 Store is the only owner, thus it is a unidirectional relationship.

 #### f4: Represent an address

 ~~1.
 Write Address class, it can be owned => unidirectional relationship.~~
-2. Represent a collection of addresses with "AddressCollection" class.
+~~2.
+Represent a collection of addresses with "AddressCollection" class.~~
 3. A buyer must have an "AddressCollection".
 4. A store must have an "Address".
 5. A legal entity must have an "Address"

 #### f5: Represent a review

 1. Write "Rating" to be used by "Review" to represent a rating.
 2. Write "Review" to represent a review.

 ## Diagrams and Relationships